fbpx

 Organization: Les Anneaux de la Mémoire and partners

-Although documented, the contribution of colonial troops to the liberation of Europe is not widely discussed.
-African and African American soldiers were on the front lines of combat, yet their valor was considered inferior to that of European soldiers.
-These soldiers from across Africa, who fought for countries that had colonized their lands and enslaved their people, were long forgotten in history books and commemorative speeches.
-Today, this memory is resurfacing in Europe and needs to be promoted and shared in order to acknowledge and celebrate the role of African peoples in the two major European wars.
-How can we overcome this invisibility?
-What role can Europe play in this process of recognition?
+Despite being documented, the contribution of colonial troops to the liberation of Europe is rarely discussed.
+African and African-American soldiers were on the front lines of the fighting, their valor considered inferior to that of European soldiers.
+These soldiers from across Africa, who fought for countries that colonized their lands and enslaved their people, were long forgotten in history books and commemorative speeches.

 Racism and Economy: deconstructing misassigned identities

-The transatlantic trade of enslaved African peoples and the colonial economy brought about the racialization of the status of enslaved individuals: a correlation emerged between enslaved status and “Blackness.”
-This modern construction of “race” gradually established patterns of identification between racial positioning and economic function.
-The link between skin color and socio-economic status still persists in societal representations.
-This legacy of slavery severely impacts people—whether through being assigned to certain roles or facing discrimination in hiring processes.
-How can we overcome these prejudices?
-How can history help us understand this construction?
-How can we break the roles imposed on racialized individuals?
+The transatlantic trade in enslaved African peoples and the colonial economy brought about the racialization of the status of enslaved people: a correlation emerged between enslaved status and "blackness."
+This modern construction of "race" gradually established phenomena of identification between racial positioning and economic function.
+The connection between skin color and economic and social status persists in representations.

 Sheila Khan

-Researcher at the Center for Studies
+Researcher at the Center for Communication and Society Studies at the University of Minho

 The denial of the harms of colonization is particularly present in post-colonial European societies.
 In Portugal, lusotropicalism, a theory developed by the Brazilian Gilberto Freyre and later adopted by the Estado Novo regime, led the majority of white Portuguese people to believe that racism does not exist in Portuguese society.
 This theory argued that the Portuguese had a unique ability to adapt to life in the tropics through miscegenation and cultural interpenetration.
 The glorifying narrative of Portugal’s presence outside Europe remains deeply rooted, especially in school curricula and the media, and has delayed efforts to confront structural racism.
 Deconstructing this myth is essential to promoting racial equality.

-Sandrine Lemaire and Cannelle Fourdrinier
+Sandrine Lemaire

-Historian of the University Institute
+Historian at the European University Institute in Florence

 Co-director of the documentary “Décolonisons l'écologie”